deepsense-ai/seahorse/docs/operations/min-max_scaler.md

 usesMathJax: true
 includeOperationsMenu: true
 ---
-Rescales each feature individually to a common range [min, max] linearly using column summary statistics which is also known as Min-Max normalization or rescaling.
+Linearly rescales each feature to a common range [min, max] using column summary statistics.
+The operation is also known as Min-Max normalization or rescaling.

 This operation is ported from Spark ML.
 For more details, see: <a target="_blank" href="http://spark.apache.org/docs/1.6.0/api/scala/index.html#org.apache.spark.ml.feature.MinMaxScaler">org.apache.spark.ml.feature.MinMaxScaler documentation</a>.